Hadi-Saghir/Fast-Food-Image-Classification/README.md

 # Fast Food Image Classification
 This project focuses on the recognition and classification of fast food images using machine learning techniques.
 It utilizes a pre-trained model called BiT (Big Transfer), specifically the BiT ResNet50x1 architecture fine-tuned on the 'food' subtree of the ImageNet dataset.
 The goal is to accurately classify different categories of fast food images.

-The project includes a Jupyter Notebook lab that demonstrates the implementation and evaluation of the BiT model for fast food image classification.
-The lab can be accessed through the following link: Lab Link
+The project includes a Google Colab notebook that demonstrates the implementation and evaluation of the BiT model for fast food image classification.
+The lab can be accessed through the following link: [Colab nootbook](https://colab.research.google.com/drive/1MLuVmTe80iPltoUNQ6KApud-V5iwdSoh?usp=sharing)

 To reproduce the results, it is recommended to run the lab on a Google Colab environment.
 The lab provides step-by-step instructions, code snippets, and explanations to guide you through the process of training and evaluating the BiT model on the fast food dataset.